- 1 Day to Terracotta Army

 Chaoyang Gate to Zhongshan Gate (Small East Gate)

 It is the Zhongshan Gate (Small East Gate) that is 820 meters south of the Chaoyang Gate.
 The opening of this gate was sponsored by General Feng Yuxiang in honor of Dr. Sun Yat Sen, the greatest revolutionary forerunner of modern China.
 Inside the Zhongshan Gate, there is a thriving antiques market.
-You can get down from the wall and finish the hiking from this gate if you are interested in exploring or collecting antiques.

 You will see the East Gate after walking southward for 700 meters.
 It has been called Changle Gate (eternal joy) since the Ming dynasty.
 As Nanjing, the Ming capital, was east of Xian, this gate was named to proclaim the wish that the Ming Emperors desired their government to endure forever at ease.
 In October of 1643, Li Zicheng led his peasant rebellion force and stormed their way into the inner city from this gate.
 When he saw the horizontal tablet on the gate, he said to his army 'what a miserable life for people if the emperor wants eternal joy', so they indignantly burnt up the gate.
 It was rebuilt during the Qing dynasty, and today you can see old defenses like cannons and ballista here.